rogerclarkmelbourne/STM32_EMON/README.md

 # STM32_EMON

-This repository contains the Eagle and KiCad files for my STM32 energy monitoring and display projects,  based on the Open Energy Monitor project's work
+This repository contains the Eagle files for my STM32 energy monitoring and display projects,  based on the Open Energy Monitor project's work

 NOTE.
 THIS IS A WORK IN PROGRESS, PLEASE CHECK MY DESIGNS BEFORE COMMITTING TO GETTING A PCB MADE!